 - Assess patient privately in a safe place, if feasible.
-Abbreviated assessment may be indicated based on patient's mental state. - Discreetly ask patient about past or present physical and emotional abuse, as a victim or witness. - Note psychological/behavioral characteristics of abuse including: excessive crying, passivity or aggression: compliant or fearful behavior for safety of self, children, and/or pets: panic attacks. anxiety, depression, and/or suicidal ideation; substance abuse; vague or ambiguous chronic pain complaints; or age inappropriate behavior (e.g., children who act in a sexually inappropriate way). - Assess for signs and symptoms of abuse: • - Unexplained injuries or inconsistency with explanation: bruises; whiplash injuries; erythema 0 due to slaps, grab-marks on arms or neck; burns, especially on genitals or buttocks, or with specific borders or shapes, (i.e., dip lines); lacerations, scars, or fractures including mandible; and multiple injuries in various stages of healing. - Strangulation /Choking, see Strangulation Policy 8.17. - Injury sites hidden by clothing or hair. - Injury during pregnancy - Contact hospital by telephone, when feasible, to protect privacy of patient and family.
+Abbreviated assessment may be indicated based on patient's mental state. - Discreetly ask patient about past or present physical and emotional abuse, as a victim or witness. - Note psychological/behavioral characteristics of abuse including: excessive crying, passivity or aggression; compliant or fearful behavior for safety of self, children, and/or pets; panic attacks, anxiety, depression, and/or suicidal ideation; substance abuse; vague or ambiguous chronic pain complaints; or age inappropriate behavior (e.g., children who act in a sexually inappropriate way). - Assess for signs and symptoms of abuse: - Unexplained injuries or inconsistency with explanation: bruises; whiplash injuries; erythema due to slaps, grab-marks on arms or neck; burns, especially on genitals or buttocks, or with specific borders or shapes, (i.e., dip lines); lacerations, scars, or fractures including mandible; and multiple injuries in various stages of healing. - o Children presenting with Brief Resolved Unexplained Event (BRUE), See BRUE Protocol 2.5 - O Strangulation / Choking, see Strangulation Policy 8.17. - o Injury sites hidden by clothing or hair. - Injury during pregnancy - Contact hospital by telephone, when feasible, to protect privacy of patient and family.